Telescoop

 Africa Millimetre Telescope

 The Africa Millimetre Telescope (AMT) project aims to establish a state-of-the-art millimetre-wavelength astronomical observatory on the African continent, placing Namibia at the forefront of global millimetre-wave astronomy while promoting regional scientific capacity.
-The AMT is an international collaboration led by Radboud University in partnership with the University of Namibia, Oxford University, the University of Amsterdam, and other institutions such as the University of Groningen and ASTRON.
+The AMT is an international consortium led by Radboud University in partnership with the University of Namibia, University of Oxford, University of Amsterdam, University of South Africa, and University of Turku as an associated member.

 Why

-The AMT will also contribute to high-resolution imaging of cosmic phenomena, including black holes, active galactic nuclei, and other dynamic astrophysical events.
-The telescope will enable rapid-response observations of transient phenomena, supporting the "colour movies" initiative under the BlackHolistic (European Research Council) grant.
-In addition to operating as part of Very-Long-Baseline Interferometry (VLBI) networks, the AMT will also function as a standalone Namibian telescope, enabling diverse scientific research.
+The Africa Millimetre Telescope (AMT) aims to become a crucial addition to the Event Horizon Telescope (EHT) global network of radio telescopes.
+The AMT will contribute to high-resolution imaging of cosmic phenomena, including black holes and active galactic nuclei, supporting the "colour movies" initiative under the BlackHolistic (European Research Council) grant.
+In addition to operating as part of Very Long Baseline Interferometry (VLBI) networks including the EHT, GMVA, EVN and VLBI centered on the African continent in connection with the Square Kilometre Array (SKA), it will also work as a standalone telescope.

 Africa as a missing link